Reddit Censoring Positive Trump Content From ‘The Donald’ Forum, Report Claims

 In essence, it seems Huffman sought to punish members of the pro-Donald Trump community for a decision he made that didn’t go over well.

-Knowing this begs the question of is it really surprising that pro-Trump Reddit posts are suddenly seeming to be censored from the rest of the Reddit forums?

-Back to the Infowars piece, Kit Daniels is also apparently convinced that Reddit is far from the only heavily-trafficked social media site expurgating positive Trump rhetoric.
+BKit Daniels is also apparently convinced that Reddit is far from the only heavily-trafficked social media site expurgating positive Trump rhetoric.
 According to him, Twitter and Facebook have already been doing this for some time.

 “Since Trump’s election, the largest social media sites including Facebook and Twitter have suppressed Trump supporters – and perhaps even the president himself.”

-Like Reddit, Twitter also recently divulged a change in handling of content.
+Like Reddit, Twitter also recently divulged a change in the handling of content.
 In early February, the service said it would begin censoring “abusive, low-quality” posts for “safety” reasons, which Daniels claims really means that whoever is in charge of doing this is going to hide whatever content they personally believe crosses the line.

 Infowars claims this specific change in content policy effectively hid Twitter users’ positive replies to tweets from President Trump, which in turn accelerated the display of Trump’s not-so-friendly responses.

-Unlike Reddit and Twitter, Facebook, or more appropriately its founder Mark Zuckerberg, has added motive to practice censorship, as about eight years ago China nixed the social media giant and that’s a market Zuckerberg very much wants back.
+Unlike Reddit and Twitter, Facebook, or more appropriately its founder Mark Zuckerberg, has added motive to practice censorship, as about eight years ago China nixed the social media giant, and that’s a market Zuckerberg very much wants back.

 Daniels says that China relies on heavy censorship throughout all types of media to keep their citizens ignorant to the realities of the world, claiming Chinese civilians don’t even know about significant historical events that happened in their home country.
 The Chinese government does this because an uninformed society is easier to manipulate and rule.

-The Infowars report then compares the rises in censorship of Reddit, Twitter and Facebook to the Chinese regime.
-Zuckerberg, Huffman and Jack Dorsey are akin to Lu Wei, the former “internet policeman” of the Communist Party of China.
+The Infowars report then compares the rises in censorship of Reddit, Twitter, and Facebook to the Chinese regime.
+Zuckerberg, Huffman, and Jack Dorsey are akin to Lu Wei, the former “internet policeman” of the Communist Party of China.

 Mark Zuckerberg has actually met with Chinese government officials in person a couple of times.
-During one of these meetings the Facebook CEO showed Lu Wei that he had purchased a copy of the Chinese president’s book detailing his authoritarian rule.
+During one of these meetings, the Facebook CEO showed Lu Wei that he had purchased a copy of the Chinese president’s book detailing his authoritarian rule.
 Zuckerberg told Wei that the book would be a good thing for his staff to read so they could better grasp the concept of Chinese socialism.

 Zuckerberg also decided at one point to learn Mandarin, which is the main language of Bejing and is estimated to be spoken by almost a billion people worldwide.

-Reddit, Twitter and Facebook all have expanded on their censorship policies in the last couple of years, but in Western society should we instead be looking for ways to cut back, not add, on methods that hinder freedom of speech?
+Reddit, Twitter, and Facebook all have expanded on their censorship policies in the last couple of years, but in Western society, should we instead be looking for ways to cut back, not add, on methods that hinder freedom of speech?
 Let us know what you think in the comment section below.

 [Featured Image by Julia Tim/Shutterstock]